Healthdirect Free Australian health advice you can count on.

 There are 2 main types of CAH.

-• Classic CAH is the more severe form and is usually noticed during infancy or early childhood.
-There are 2 types of classic CAH — salt-losing CAH and non-salt losing CAH.
+• Classical CAH is the more severe form.
+Symptoms may start during infancy or early childhood.
+There are 2 types of classical CAH — salt-losing CAH and non-salt losing CAH.

-• Non-classic CAH, or late-onset CAH, is the milder form and is usually noticed in adolescence or early adulthood.
+• Non-classical CAH, or late-onset CAH, presents with milder symptoms.
+Symptoms usually start in adolescence or early adulthood.

-What are the signs and symptoms of congenital adrenal hyperplasia?
+What are the symptoms of congenital adrenal hyperplasia?

-Girls with classic CAH can be born with genitals that look more male than female.
-Other signs and symptoms of classic CAH in infants include:
+Female infants with classical CAH can be born with genitals (sex organs) that look more male than female.
+Other signs and symptoms of classical CAH in babies include:

-Children and adults with either type of CAH can have:
+Children and adults with either type of CAH may experience:

-• rapid growth and early puberty, followed by shorter than average final height
+• rapid growth and early puberty, leading to shorter than average final height

 • irregular menstrual cycles